Clinical & Translational Science Mentor Development Program

 The Mentor Development Program at the Clinical and Translational Science Institute trains junior faculty members at NYU Langone to become effective translational research mentors.

-Launched in 2010, the Mentor Development Program has trained more than 50 mentors under the leadership of director Adina L. Kalet, MD, MPH.
-Roughly six junior faculty members participate each year.
+Launched in 2010, the Mentor Development Program has trained more than 80 mentors.
+Approximately six junior faculty members participate each year.
+The program is led by Lynn Buckvar-Keltz, MD.

 The intensive 16-hour course is designed to build mentoring skills, including self-awareness, active listening, and time and project management.
 You also become familiar with leadership theories and diversity issues and learn how to be an effective writing coach.

-You take part in seven mentor development seminars that are two hours in length each and attend two, one-hour one-on-one meetings with Dr. Kalet.
+You will take part in seven mentor development seminars that are two hours in length each and attend two, one-hour one-on-one meetings with Dr. Buckvar-Keltz.
 The titles of past seminars reveal the breadth of topics covered:

 - The Mentor’s Role in Clinical Translational Research